-Built in 1990, this 60-bed, on-campus apartment building is part of The Bluff.
-It serves male and female undergraduate students who are juniors or seniors or who are at least 21 years old.
+Built in 1990, this on-campus apartment building is part of The Bluff.
+It serves male and female undergraduate students.
 Named after Fook Kong and Irene Li, former members of the Board of Trustees.

 "Biola University Library" is the preferred name for the building, staff and collection.
 On second reference, either "the Biola Library" or "the library" is acceptable.
 Never use "Library Resource Center," which was its name when it opened in 2001.

 Lido Mirada Apartments